Updated: July 2020

 Protozoan parasites are also found in some bearded seals.
 Intestinal contents from four bearded seals collected from Nunavik, Quebec, were analyzed for the presence of Giardia duodenalis and Cryptosporidium spp.
 Giardia duodenalis was present in three of the four seals, but Cryptosporidium spp. were not found (Dixon et al. 2008).

 Relatively little is known about viral or bacterial diseases in bearded seals, or to what extent these might affect seal mortality.

-Stock distribution, habitat, migrations
+Stock distribution, habitat and migrations

-Bearded seals prefer areas of moving pack ice and open water where the water depth is less than around 200 m, but they have been seen to maintain breathing holes in landfast ice or occupy deeper areas.
-In the open water season, bearded seals have been seen to enter river estuaries and haul out on land (Stewart and Lockhart 2005).
+Bearded seals prefer areas of moving pack ice and open water where the water depth is less than around 200 m, but they have also been seen to maintain breathing holes in landfast ice or occupy deeper areas.
+In the open water season, bearded seals have been seen to enter river estuaries and haul out on land (Stewart & Lockhart 2005).